ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 ---

-## ☁️ 11 Running the Finished What Version on Google Cloud Run Functions
+## ☁️ 11 Running the Finished Versions Tracker on Google Cloud Run Functions

 ### 1. Create service account `Cloud Scheduler Service Account for Cloud Run and Functions` (one time setup)